hhf112/moore-search/README.md

 Return          number of matches
 ```
+Performs classical boyre moore seach and determines shifts by the maximum of good suffix heuristic
-appends all matches found into container iterated by beg until specified matches are found or eof encountered
+and bad character heuristic.
+Appends all matches found into container iterated by beg until specified matches are found or eof encountered

 ### parallelSearch: threaded search
 ```cpp